How You Can Manage Your Fearful Thoughts

 How ERP Works Against OCD

 The response prevention part of ERP is where real change happens.
 Instead of performing rituals, seeking reassurance, or avoiding feared situations, you allow anxiety to be present without trying to fix it.
 By skipping the compulsion, the cycle is interrupted, and the brain begins to learn new rules: anxiety is uncomfortable but not dangerous, uncertainty can be tolerated, and thoughts are not threats.
-Over time, fear naturally fades without the need for rituals—a process known as inhibitory learning.
+Over time, fear naturally fades without the need for rituals.

 At first, anxiety may spike and urges to ritualize can feel intense.
 That’s completely normal.
 With repeated practice, these urges weaken, anxiety naturally decreases, and obsessions feel less important.
 Nothing has to be done to “fix” the fear for progress to occur.
 Eventually, the brain learns, “I can have this thought and still be okay.”
 When compulsions stop, obsessions occur less often, feel less urgent, and no longer control behavior.